bruno-1337/bruno-1337/README.md

 Technology has been my playground since I was six, and it’s where I turn complexity into simplicity.
 I’m all about making tech work for people, streamlining processes, and enhancing lives.

-- Proficient in: C++, C, Python
-- Skilled in SQL, HTML, EJS, CSS
-- Comfortable with Linux, Windows and MacOS environments

 Currently, I’m working at Cloudwalk Inc as a Principal Security Engineer.
 In my free time, I’m sharpening my skills through vibehacking, bug bounties and Skyrim.

 Let's have a coffee, I'm always open to learn new things and discuss crazy ideas.